The Definitive Guide

 المرقاز

-Spicy lamb or beef sausages flavored with cumin, paprika, and harissa.
-Grilled to perfection and served in bread.
+Fiery spiced lamb and beef sausages packed with cumin, paprika and harissa.
+Grilled over charcoal and served in crusty bread — a street food essential.

 Brochettes